 During the first half of 2015, income from the intermediary business of the Bank's personal wealth management business amounted to RMB70.4596 million, representing a year-on-year increase of RMB52.7566 million or 298%.
 Among those, income from the intermediary business of personal wealth management business amounted to RMB65.625 million, representing an increase of 423.85%, whereas income from the intermediary business of agency sale of funds amounted to RMB1.1693 million, representing a year-on-year increase of 121%.
-Income from the intermediate business of agency sale of insurance products amounted to RMB1.7027 million, representing a year-on-year decrease of 20%.
-Income from the intermediary business of agency sale of sale of million, representing a year-on-year decrease of 20%.
-The decrease in income from agency sale of insurance products amounted to the decrease in sales for the period.
+Income from the intermediate business of agency sale of insurance products amounted to RMB1.7027 million, representing a year-on-year decrease of 10%.
+Income from the intermediary business of agency sale of government bonds amounted to RMB1.9626 million, representing a year-on-year decrease of 29%.
+The decrease in income from agency sale of insurance products and government bonds was mainly due to the decrease in sales for the period.